 The very first area you will want to look at is absence data on individual employees.
 Maybe you have noticed someone is taking a lot of time off or that you never see them on a Friday.
 Whatever the reason, being able to report on individual absences will help you see if there are any trends.

-With our reporting feature, you can quickly create a report on an individual employee, see if there are any patterns and either has a formal chat about their absences or step in and help them.
+With our reporting feature, you can quickly create a report on an individual employee, see if there are any patterns and either have a formal chat about their absences or step in and help them.

 2. Absence by area

 Similar to looking at data on individual employees, you can report on different areas within your business.
 Reports can be created by team, location, country, or office.
 These reports can give you clear visibility of employee absence across different areas.

 For example, you may want to see how much annual leave employees have left in each team.
-With a report like this, you will be able to see if certain teams have employees who still have all their holiday left.
+With a report like this, you will be able to see if certain teams have employees who still have all their holidays left.

 3. Cost of absence